 Credit: myquietkitchen.com

-To make it more filling, you’ll be serving it with chickpeas and quinoa.
+To make this bowl filling, you’ll be serving it with chickpeas and quinoa.
 Even though quinoa is grain-like, it contains a lot of protein.

 If you’d like to try it, you can get some quinoa here.